-The popular bond fund PIMco Total Return (ticker PTTRX) has an effective duration of 4.73 years according to Morningstar.
-This tells us that if interest rates rise by 1% the value of the underlying bonds held by the fund would likely decline by around 4.73%.
-Note this number is an approximation and bond prices can be impacted by factors other than changes in interest rates.
+The largest bond fund, Vanguard Total Bond Market Index (ticker VBMFX), has an effective duration of 6.05 years according to Morningstar.
+This tells us that if interest rates rise by 1% the value of the underlying bonds held by the fund would likely decline by around 6.05%.
+Note this number is an approximation and bond prices are impacted by factors other than changes in interest rates.
 This fund roughly tracks the aggregate U.S. bond market.

-By comparison the T. Rowe Price Short-Term Bond fund (ticker PWRBX) has shorter duration of 1.69 years and would see less of an impact from rising interest rates.
+By comparison Vanguard Long-Term Investment Grade (ticker VWESX) has longer duration of 13.31 years and would see a greater impact from rising interest rates.

 What should I do now?

-As I mentioned above duration is a good indicator of the impact of a change in interest rates upon the value of your bond fund, but other factors also come into play.
-As an example in 2008 many bond funds saw outsized losses and investors moved their money into Treasuries as a safe haven during the financial meltdown.
-Many high quality bond funds suffered major losses that year based only upon this flight to quality by investors.
-A case in point was Loomis Sayles Bond (Ticker LSBDX) which lost almost 22% that year.
+As mentioned above, duration is a good indicator of the potential impact of a change in interest rates upon the value of your bond fund, but other factors also come into play.
+In 2008, many bond funds saw outsized losses and investors moved their money into Treasuries as a safe haven during the financial meltdown.

 Bond mutual funds and ETFs offer the advantage of a managed portfolio.
-On the flip side unlike an individual bond, mutual funds and ETFs never mature.
-I’ve recently read arguments for both types of fixed income investment approaches in the face of this new world for bonds.
+On the flip side unlike an individual bond, bond mutual funds and ETFs never mature.

-The landscape of the financial markets is continually evolving and the potential for rising interest rates is another phase in this evolution.
+The landscape of the financial markets is continually evolving and interest rates are a part of this evolution.
 As investors we need to understand the potential implications on our portfolios and adjust as needed.